What’s Emergency Heat and does the Nest Learning Thermostat support it?

 Running Emergency Heat is usually expensive and inefficient.
 We recommend you contact an HVAC technician for a system check up if you need to run Emergency Heat to keep your home warm.

-To turn off Emergency heat, press the ring and select the orange and blue dots from the Nest menu to enable heating or cooling mode.
+To turn off Emergency Heat, press the ring and select the orange and blue dots from the Nest Thermostat menu to enable heating or cooling mode.